GradleUp/magik/README.md

 where `Maven` is the publication name (capitalized) and `Github` the repository name (capitalized)

+> &gt; Task :publishMavenPublicationToGithubRepository
+>
+> kotlin.graphics:gli:0.8.3.0-18 published on kotlin-graphics/mary!

+The printed GAV coordinates can then be easily copied and pasted where needed :)

 ### Settings

 Sometimes it happens you forget to commit before publishing.
 In order to avoid these situations,